-Brazil is a cool destination.
+Brazil is perfect for backpacking and one of the coolest destinations in South America.
 The cities are famous for beaches, partying and vibrant culture, but Brazil is also home to the largest portion of the Amazon Rainforest.
 Biodiversity, anyone?

 Brazil isn’t what we’d call ‘safe’ though.
 Not really anyway.

 There’s A LOT of danger out there, people.
 Brazil has everything from untamed wilderness to a high crime rate.
 This means traveling to Brazil requires an extra bit of know-how.